MicrosoftDocs/WSL/commandline/WSL/install_guide.md

     ![](media/UbuntuStore.png)

 2. Select "Get"

+    >  **Troubleshooting:  Installation failed with error 0x8007007e**
+    >  This error occurs when your system doesn't support Linux from the store.
+Make sure that:
+    > * You're running Windows build 16215 or later.
+[Check your build](install_guide.md#prerequisites).
+    > * The Windows Subsystem for Linux optional component is enabled.
+[Instructions here](install_guide.md#Install-the-Windows-Subsystem-for-Linux).

 3. Once the download has completed, select "Launch".
     This will open a console window.
 Wait for installation to complete then you will be prompted to create your UNIX user account.
     ![](media/UbuntuInstall.png)